silv3rr/docker-glftpd/docs/Compose.md

 # Docker Compose

-Includes `docker-compose.yml` (V3)
+Includes `docker-compose.yml` which replaces docker-build.sh and docker-run.sh scripts.

 To build local images:
 `docker compose --profile local up --build local-glftpd local-web --detach`

 Edit docker-compose.yml to set build `args` and options under `environment`.
 Also you'll have to manage `volumes` (bind mounts) yourself, instead of having docker-run.sh doing it for you.

-The customizer script can be used to modify gl/bot config files.
+The customizer script can be run to modify gl/bot config files.

 **Example**: